lockbreaker alternative · guided A/D solver

 Supports 3–7 plates.
 Most Gothic Remake lockpicking puzzles appear to use 4–7.
 Each plate has 7 pin positions; position 4 is the center target.

 Default path: use Guided Mapping below.
-If you already know the lock matrix, open Advanced settings and switch to Expert Matrix.
+If you already know the lock matrix, switch to Expert Matrix in step 3.

 2 Current pin positions